-Failsafe RTH occurs when your drone loses signal for 3 seconds or more when using the remote control or 20 seconds when using Wi-Fi.
+Failsafe RTH occurs when your drone loses signal for 3 seconds or more when using the remote control.
+20 seconds when using Wi-Fi.

-First of all, if you have it set to RTH it will rise to the selected RTH height and start coming back towards you and once you get the return signal you can cancel it and take control again.
-Second, if you have it set to “Hover” or “Hover”, your drone will just hover at its current position, so you can walk towards it and restore your signal.
+First of all, if you have it set to RTH it will rise to the selected RTH height.
+Then start coming back towards you.
+Once you get the return signal you can cancel it and take control again.
+Second, if you have it set to “Hover”, your drone will just hover at its current position.
+You can walk towards it and restore your signal.

-However, if you are unable to restore your signal and the Battery RTH is triggered, the drone will return to Home or Land depending on your Battery RTH settings.
+However, if you are unable to restore your signal, the Battery RTH is triggered.
+The drone will return to Home or Land depending on your Battery RTH settings.
 Third, it can be set to land, so it will only land in its current position.

-I personally only use (and advise you to do the same) the automatic return to Failsafe, especially since I own the Mavic Air, which very (too?) often loses the signal in flight in urban areas.
-The second option is not very useful in my opinion and the third is not possible if you are flying over water…
+I personally only use the automatic return to Failsafe.
+I will advise you to do this too.
+Especially since I own the Mavic Air, which very often loses the signal in flight in urban areas.
+The second option is not very useful in my opinion.
+The third is not possible if you are flying over water.

 This is the only form of Return Home that I personally use, in case of loss of signal in flight.
-I usually let it come back for a bit and cancel it to regain control as soon as the video feedback comes back on my smartphone.
+I usually let it come back for a bit.
+Then cancel it to regain control as soon as the video feedback comes back on my smartphone.